1. Privacy and Security

 You can ask us whether we are keeping personal data about you by writing to the Information Governance Manager, Alzheimer's Society, 43-44 Crutched Friars, London EC3N 2AE or by emailing email@example.com.

-Please ask for a subject access request form.
-Once we have received the form with full details of your request we will aim to respond as soon as possible in a maximum of 40 days (as permitted by law).
-There is an administrative charge of £10 for this service.
+You can make a subject access request about the data we hold on you.
+Before we can respond to your request we require proof of identification e.g. a copy of a valid passport or a valid UK driving licence.
+Once we have received this along with full details of your request we aim to respond as soon as possible in a maximum of 40 days (as permitted be the law).

 Please note that any information you may post on online forums may be viewed by anyone visiting our site.
 Do not post any information about yourself that you would not be happy for random passers-by to see.